 Here is a simple one-page live scorecard example (click the graphic to the left to open a new window).
-There are only a few options on the example that change the display, but they illustrate how it works – click an item to filter the data and click it again to clear the selection.
+There are only a few options on the example that change the display, but they illustrate how facility scorecard services work – click an item to filter the data and click it again to clear the selection.

 Facility Scorecard Services